KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/product/licensing.md

 You can choose **BYO license** (Bring Your Own License) to use the license purchase at the KopiCloud AD API Store or **purchase the license from the cloud provider** (billed by your cloud provider).

-We are in the process of launching KopiCloud AD API in **AWS, Azure, GCP and OCI Marketplaces**.
+We are in the process of launching KopiCloud AD API in the AWS, Azure, GCP, and OCI Marketplaces.
 Please [get in touch](https://www.kopicloud-ad-api.com/contact) with us for more details.